Sometimes, being careful doesn't mean a damn.

 The man listened for a moment, still appearing annoyed.
 He shot a puzzled glance back into the bar, at one of the men, I guessed, then shifted his gaze to Santana.
 He seemed impressed by something he was hearing.
-“Sort it!” he said briefly.
+“Sort it,” he said briefly.
 He flipped the phone closed and returned it to his pocket, his eyes still on Santana.
-He said, “Now there’s a thing.”
+He said, “Now, there’s a thing.”

 I said, “What’s a thing?”

-To Santana, he said, “It seems you may just have written yourself into the script after all, Mister…ah, Fuckface? was it?”
+To Santana, he said, “It seems you may just have written yourself into the script after all, Mister…ah, Fuckface?
+Was it?”
 His smile was ironic.

 Santana said nothing.
 Neither did I.

 I was concerned, but not desperately so.
-Paxton’s reference to my military history was essentially correct; I was actually AWOL, and had been for over twenty years.
+Paxton’s reference to my military history was essentially correct; I was actually AWOL, and had been for some years.
 But in most official records I was aware of I had been designated M.I.A. – Missing In Action.
 I was certainly in action when I went missing.
 So he was probably embellishing the facts on that point.
 And I was indeed a captain when that had gone down.
-I still utilized that rank now, because it was convenient to do so.
+I still utilised that rank now, because it was convenient to do so.
 No, scratch that; I held on to the rank because it paid more.

 And I was not illegal in Dubai.
 Neither was I wanted for anything.
 Here, or anywhere else in the Gulf area, for that matter.
 There were some countries in the world where I was illegal.
 Radically so, in some cases.
 But not here.
 I didn’t know about Santana, because I’d never probed that deeply into his past.
 Besides, he wasn’t the prime target here.
 At least he hadn’t been before the phone call which, it seemed to me, was from one of the guys by the door.
 Which had to be a clue to something or other.